fastexitlane/latex-boilerplate/README.md

 \end{code}
 ```

-Config for syntax highlighting is centrally provided in `config/config.tex` using the `\lstset` directive (defaulting to `C#` in this boilerplate).
+Config for syntax highlighting is centrally provided in `config/config.tex` using the `\setminted` directive.
-It may be done individually for each listing.
-Please see official docs for that.
+For changes, see the official docs.

 ### Paragraph Distances and Onehalf Spacing
 There are certain LaTex environments that cause huge paragraph distances in combination with the `onehalfspacing` option (1.5 line height).